 That particular day, he’d taken what he thought would be a shortcut through a relatively nice neighborhood to get to his own crappy one, and he came upon Saitou standing on a hill between houses looking out east.
 He’d never thought about where Saitou lived, but wasn’t surprised to find him in this area.

 He was feeling fine; work wasn’t difficult or too boring (yet), and he’d gotten his first pay that day, so things (including his mood) were pretty good.
 Still, the encounter might have gone very differently if Saitou had given him the type of caustic greeting he usually did.
 But (as previously mentioned, but which at that point Sano didn’t know yet), Saitou has a thing for sunrises, and watching them brings out his (for lack of a better term) nice side.
-Which just meant that he glanced at Sano without a word and went back to what he was examining.
+Which just meant he glanced at Sano without a word and went back to what he was examining.

 Sano also stopped to look.
 He doesn’t have a thing for sunrises, in particular, nor did he particularly desire Saitou’s company, but the burning colors on the horizon and Saitou’s shape against them reminded him so much of Shishio’s fortress, the explosions, the officer’s disappearance… Sano had been so angry at the time, at Saitou for not trying to save himself and at himself for being unable to help; on finding out Saitou was still alive he’d almost been angrier, that time solely at the bastard for not telling everyone.
-He never really did get around to realizing he was glad Saitou was alive.
+He never really did get around to realizing he was glad Saitou hadn’t died.
 Until now.
 And he was suddenly curious…

 Saitou looked at him again.

 With a raised brow Saitou wondered, “Is that what you’re here to ask me?”